 There is also no reason why exchange has to be set at 1:1 for the reserve asset and the currency in question.
 That ratio is the traditional peg, but the currency could be pegged to something else instead.

-These ideas form the basis of the monetary system proposed dhere.
+These ideas form the basis of the monetary system proposed here.
 The system is rather complicated, but can be broken down into a few different interconnected components.

 Core Resource Token

 At the center of this monetary system is the core resource token (CRT), an ERC-20 token that can be used to “forge” narrow currencies.
 There will be no token sale for the release of this token.
-It will be released entirely through a faucet system coupled with liquidity pools.
+The original idea was to use a faucet to distribute CRT.
+However, that approach was only needed before the inclusion of virtual citizenship.
+Each day, a certain amount of CRT will be minted, and distributed to each virtual citizen as a form of basic income.

 Narrow Currencies and Foundations